The traditional measurement of bulk firewood purchases is referred to as a cord.

 For instance, if a dealer sells face cords of firewood for $75, and the stack is eight feet long, 4 feet tall, and has pieces that are 16 inches wide, all you need to do is divide the cord’s length (48 inches) into 16 (width of every piece in inches), giving you 3.

-Then multiply by the face cord price of $75, and it calculates out to a cost of $225 per full cord.
+Then multiply by the face cord price of $75, which calculates to a cost of $225 per full cord.

 When is the Best Time to Buy or Order Your Wood?